 Living in the internet age, one tends to get overwhelmed with (often useless) facts on a daily basis.
-Fueled by hundreds of articles and studies via my RSS reader, social media, podcasts, journals and other content providers, I meet more disposable knowledge than my brain can process.
+Fueled by hundreds of articles and studies via my RSS reader, social media, podcasts, journals and other content providers, the human brain meets more disposable knowledge than it can process.
 In 2021, I decided to keep track of one such piece of trivia every single day.

 During the Cold War, Switzerland put TNT in hundreds of bridges to remotely detonate them in case of a foreign invasion.
 Also, they don’t want to say if they really demined them or merely replaced the explosives for security reasons.